Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Appendix A: Experimental Details

 \subsubsection{Image Analysis}

-Time lapse images of the motion of E.Coli inside the vesicle are recorded with 10 frames per second for 600s.
-The recorded images are analyzed using Fiji software and bacteria are tracked using the TrackMate \cite{ershov2022trackmate} plugin available in Fiji software.
+Time lapse images of the motion of \textit{ E. coli} inside the vesicle are recorded with 10 frames per second for 300s.
+The recorded images are analyzed using ImageJ software and bacteria are tracked using the TrackMate \cite{ershov2022trackmate} plugin available in ImageJ software.

-The position coordinates of the bacterium are obtained from the TrackMate plugin, and the vesicle boundary coordinates are obtained in the Fiji software.
-Then the shortest distance of the particle from the boundary is calculated for each radius of the vesicle and the positional probability distribution is plotted using the MATLAB software. \textit{Estimation of $D_r$ and $D_t$}: The rotational diffusion coefficient of the bacteria is estimated from the MSD of free bacteria prepared in the same condition as the confined one (See Fig.S3, SM).
+The position coordinates of the bacterium are obtained from the TrackMate plugin, and the vesicle boundary coordinates are obtained in the ImageJ software.
+Then the shortest distance of the particle from the boundary is calculated for each radius of the vesicle and the positional probability distribution is plotted using the MATLAB software. \textit{Estimation of $D_r$ and $D_t$}: The rotational diffusion coefficient of bacteria is estimated from the MSD of free bacteria prepared under the same conditions as confined (see Fig.S3, SM).
 The effective translational diffusion coefficient $D_{\rm eff}$ is obtained by analyzing the diffusive regime of the MSD on a long time scale and $D_r$ is found from it using the formula $D_r = u_0^2/2D_{\rm eff}$\cite{celani2010bacterial} in $d=2$(assuming that the thermal translational diffusion coefficient $D_t\ll D_{\rm eff}$).
-The propulsion speed of bacteria used in our experiments was measured to be $u_0$=12.25$\pm$ 6.32 $\mu$m$s^{-1}$.
+The propulsion speed of the bacteria used in our experiments was measured to be $u_0=12.25\pm 6.32 \mu$m$s^{-1}$.
 This analysis gives the value $D_r\simeq 0.37$s$^{-1}$ for the confined bacteria, from which the effective hydrodynamic radius $a=(k_BT/8\pi\eta_s D_r)^{1/3}$ for the bacterium is found (here, $\eta_s$ is the coefficient of viscosity of the sucrose solution \cite{swindells1958viscosities}) and has the value $a\simeq 0.71\mu$m.